no-ghas-org/fc-test-secret-public/README.md

 # fc-test-secret-public

-This test token has no permissions: 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
+This test token has no permissions and has since been deleted: 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